parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 ![VMware detection 2](/images/2014/flare/7-8.jpg "VMware detection 2")

-Function will set its own exception handler, the exception handler will return execution to ``loc_401232`` if an exception occurs.
-After that we have some interesting instructions.
-If we look at the [Malware Bytes](https://blog.malwarebytes.org/intelligence/2014/09/five-anti-debugging-tricks-that-sometimes-fool-analysts/) article, it is explained as ``VMware I/O port``.
+Function will create its own exception handler, it will return the execution to ``loc_401232`` if an exception occurs.
+Then we have some interesting instructions.
+If we look at the [Malware Bytes](https://blog.malwarebytes.org/intelligence/2014/09/five-anti-debugging-tricks-that-sometimes-fool-analysts/) article, it is named ``VMware I/O port``.
 These are the magic instructions:

 {% codeblock lang:nasm VMware I/O port check %}
 .text:0040120E mov     eax, 564D5868h   ; save magic number to eax .text:00401213 mov     ecx, 0Ah
 .text:00401218 mov     dx, 5658h
-.text:0040121C in      eax, dx          ; if in VMware, this instruction will save the magic number in ebx .text:0040121D mov     [ebp+var_1C], ebx    ; executes if in VMware (no exception is raised)
+.text:0040121C in      eax, dx          ; if in VMware, this instruction will save the magic number in ebx .text:0040121D mov     [ebp+var_1C], ebx    ; executes if in VMware otherwise exception
 {% endcodeblock %}

-It's a quick and dirty way to find if the application is running in a VMware VM.
-If ``in eax, dx`` is successful, it will save the magic number in ``ebx`` and then save it in ``var_1C``.
-If not, it will raise and exception.
-But the function has an exception handler and will transfer execution back to function.
-Then ``var_1C`` is compared to the magic number to determine if the application is in a VMware VM or not. pretty simple.
+It's a quick way to find if the application is running in a VMware VM.
+If ``in eax, dx`` is successful, it will save the magic number in ``ebx`` and then ``var_1C``.
+If not, it will raise an exception.
+But the function has an exception handler and execution will be transferred back to the function.
+Then ``var_1C`` is compared to the magic number to determine if the application is in a VMware VM or not.

 I was running the application in VirtualBox.
-Apparently Fireeye thinks we are all rich to use VMware ;) So the check failed.
+Apparently Fireeye thinks we are all rich and use VMware ;) So the check failed.

 ![VMware detection 2 continued](/images/2014/flare/7-9.jpg " VMware detection 2 continued")

-The rest of the function is pretty simple, if the check fails ``0x66`` or ``f`` will be xor-ed with the blob.
+The rest of the function is pretty simple, if the check fails ``0x66`` (character ``f``) will be xor-ed with the blob.
 If running in VMware ``0x01``.

 {% codeblock lang:python VMWare Detection 2 %}
 if (running_in_vmware):